HephyAnalysisSW/DeepLepton/Tools/ganga/README.md

 jobs(3).subjobs
 ```

-The job log files are stored in the Ganga workspace
+The job log files are stored in the Ganga workspace (even if the jobs run in Vienna)

-The skim files can be found on EOS
+The skim files can be found on EOS (so you can check from `cbe.vbc.ac.at`)

 ```bash
 ls /eos/vbc/experiments/user/<nickname>/skims